 The Holidays are as stressful as they are cheerful.
 Coordinating holiday events, having a house filled with family, and the crowded shopping excursions, can all lead to increased amounts of stress.
 Especially when dealing with holiday traffic.
-People have a tendency to become sloppy when it comes to safety, and neglect the rules of the road.
-That stress can create mental distractions, resulting in the higher likelihood of a car accident.
+People have a tendency to become sloppy when it comes to safety and neglect the rules of the road.
+That stress can create mental distractions, resulting in a higher likelihood of a car accident.

 3. Increased traffic